dast5022/paperless-dde/README.md

 - You could remove columns on sheet "documents" as you wish or change their order.
 - If you have documents with more than 4 tags, you could add more columns with "tag" in first row.
 They have to be all next to column "tagStart".
 # Know issues and open tasks
-- use pages in query for big results
 - importing notes
 - importing custom fields
 - publishing version with self-building code